SpongePowered/SpongeDocs/source/server/getting-started/migrating.rst

 -------

 Sponge has no native support for Bukkit plugins.
-However, some members of the community are re-implementing the Bukkit API with a special Sponge plugin, which may allow Bukkit plugins to function on a Sponge server.
+However, some members of the community are re-implementing the Bukkit API within a special Sponge plugin, which may allow Bukkit plugins to function on a Sponge server.
 This plugin has not yet been slated for release.

 Ore is Sponge's official repository for finding plugins, and it is recommended to download all Sponge plugins from Ore.
 When finding replacements for your Bukkit plugins, there are a few points to keep in mind: